 Article 4 of the law grants broader authority to the country’s Armed Forces, including jurisdictional authorities usually reserved for law enforcement bodies.

 The law also gives the state the right to impose curfews, though no such plan has been announced by authorities for this most recent state of emergency.

-Posted by Dr. Ashraf Ezzat on April 11, 2017, With 788 Reads Filed under Middle East, World.
+Posted by Dr. Ashraf Ezzat on April 11, 2017, With 795 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.